 From Peter Schiff: Pakistan Dumps the Dollar in Trade With China

 “The United States uses the dollar as a weapon to keep other countries in line, but it’s becoming a less and less effective strategy as other nations find ways to minimize their dependence on the greenback.”

 Conclusions and Actions

-The dollar fell against other currencies in 2017, as it has against most commodities for decades.
-Expect the slide in purchasing power to accelerate in 2018 due to excessive U.S. debt, the rise of global competition to the dollar as reserve currency, changing global financial systems, the rise of private and central bank issued cryptocurrencies, and declining confidence in the U.S. economy.
+The dollar fell against other currencies in 2017, as it has been against most commodities for decades.
+Expect the slide in purchasing power to accelerate in 2018 due to excessive U.S. debt, the rise of global competition to the dollar as a reserve currency, changing global financial systems, the rise of private and central bank-issued cryptocurrencies, and declining confidence in the U.S. economy.